cypress-io/cypress-documentation/content/guides/end-to-end-testing/okta-authentication.md

 The previous sections focused on the programmatic Okta authentication practice within Cypress tests.
 To use this practice it is assumed you are testing an app appropriately built or adapted to use Okta.

+Unlike programmatic login, authenticating with [`cy.origin()`](/api/commands/origin) does not require adapting the application to work.
+This step is only needed if implementing programmatic login.

 The following sections provides guidance on building or adapting an app to use Okta authentication.